Welsh Grand National Betting Offers 2021

 As you might imagine, the weather has played a significant part in the race’s history.
 It was abandoned because of frost in 1978, 1995 and 1996, with snow causing an abandonment in 1969.
 Water-logging has also been a problem, putting paid to the possibility of racing in 1975 and then again two years later.
 In more recent years the race is usually moved to January if inclement weather causes problems.
 The standout year was 1994 when the race in its entirety took place at Newbury.

-The winner of the Welsh National can expect to take home in exces of £85,000, making it one of the best paid Grade 3 races of the National Hunt season.
+The winner of the Welsh National can expect to take home in excess of £85,000, with a total purse of around £147,500, making it one of the best paid Grade 3 races of the National Hunt season.

 History of The Welsh Grand National

 First things first, let’s have a look at the history of Wales’s version of the Grand National.
 It originally called Cardiff’s Ely Racecourse its home and occurred for the first time back in 1895.
 It wasn’t until the racecourse closed its doors in 1939 that it was acknowledge that it would need to be moved somewhere else.